Vangel22/devops_tech_project/README.md

 # Devops Project - Tasks

 1. Dockerize a project
-2. Setup a Database
-3. Projects for CNCF
+2. Projects for CNCF
     - Kubernetes - Scheduling and orchestration
     - Prometheus - Monitoring
     - Docker Hub - Container registry
-4. Helm packages for all of the above
+3. Helm packages for all of the above
-5. CI/CD pipeline with Github Actions, Jenkins or Gitlab CI.
+4. CI/CD pipeline with Github Actions, Jenkins or Gitlab CI.
-6. Step 5 will create new Docker image and will put the new Helm version to Kubernetes.
+5. Step 4 will create new Docker image and will put the new Helm version to Kubernetes.
-7. Add loging with Fluentd - https://www.cncf.io/projects/fluentd/
+6. Add loging with Fluentd - https://www.cncf.io/projects/fluentd/
-8. Add monitoring with Prometheus - https://www.cncf.io/projects/prometheus/
+7. Add monitoring with Prometheus - https://www.cncf.io/projects/prometheus/

 Make 3-5 pages of docs.